nezaj/instant-llm-guides/guides/003_modeling.md

 ## Publishing Your Schema

-After defining your schema, you need to publish it for it to take effect:
+After defining your schema, **MUST** publish it for it to take effect:

 ```bash
 npx instant-cli@latest push